BHC Justice

 Our Daily Bread

 Frozen casseroles and donations for Our Daily Bread.
 Casseroles may be brought to the Office receptionist during regular office hours.
-On Monday, September 15 and Monday, October 20, 11–11:30 am drop off frozen casseroles to BHC’s parking lot.
+On Monday, January 26, and Monday, February 23, 11–11:30 am, drop off frozen casseroles to BHC.

 GEDCO Cares

 Non-perishable Food for GEDCO Cares Food Pantry.
-Please note GEDCO Cares Food Pantry requests: cold cereal, rice, canned meat/chicken and canned fruits.
-Non-perishable donations may be placed by the Hoffberger Chapel entrance, or bring your cans to Rosh Hashanah Under the Stars.
+Please note GEDCO Cares Food Pantry requests: spaghetti sauce, canned tomatoes, canned veggies, canned tuna, and canned salmon.
+Non-perishable donations may be placed by the Hoffberger Chapel entrance.

 Look for other special events throughout the year to contribute to Bunches of Lunches, Manna House, and more.